Juditbv/final-project/README.md

 - Add all tasks inside dashboard, with correct styling & responsive
 - Show tasks in separate sections depending on completion (completed above).
 But I'll iterate over the functionalities and maybe filter the tasks if user wwants it.
 - Still have pending the edit functionality of the taskItem component.
   ---- For next day: Want to finish the edit functionality and want to think about new features for the app.
-And also adapt everything to responsive design.
+And also adapt everything following the responsive design.